teambit/docs/docs/workspace/01-overview.md

 No configuration or complicated folder structures, only a set of neatly organized components.

-This is a **Bit Workspace**, it focused around composing applications with components.
-We recommend breaking down you frontend application to its building blocks and composing pages, data-flows, forms and applications using APIs.
-Components can be implemented in React, Angular, Vue, Stencil and Node.
+This is a **Bit Workspace**.
+It is focused on composing applications with components.
+We recommend breaking down your frontend application to its building blocks and composing pages, data-flows, forms, and applications using APIs.
+Components can be implemented in React, Angular, Vue, Stencil, and Node.

 ## Components as workspace modules

-Each component is the workspace is managed as its own module.
-It has it's own configuration, dependency graph and versioning.
+Each component is the workspace is managed as a module.
+It has its configuration, dependency graph, and versioning.
 While the component's source code is a part of your workspace, Bit keeps the compiled module in the `node_modules` directory.
 When you need to `import` a component by another one, you use the absolute name of the module to require.

-By treating each component as a module Bit helps you build isolated components that interact with each other using only their APIs.
+Treating each component as a module Bit helps you build isolated components that interact with each other using only their APIs.

 > TODO - diagram

-As each component is its own isolated module with dependencies and configuration, Bit supports managing components with vastly different tech-stacks in the same workspace.
+As each component is an isolated module with dependencies and configuration, Bit supports managing components with vastly different tech-stacks in the same workspace.
 For example, you can have both Stencil and React components and have them depend on one another.

 ## Initializing Workspace

-Initialize Bit workspace by running bit init command.
+Initialize Bit workspace by running `bit init` command.
 The folder in which the workspace was initialized, is set as the workspace root.

 ```sh
 $ bit init